Fatimbit/seg3103_playground/lab05/README.md

 Then I added the assignment 2 calculator code that was made by myself and my assignment partner.

 Observations: The code provided for the lab does not work with the assignment 2 solution that the instructions asked us to use, so I am unable to compare the stubbed code to the version with actual code.
 The stubbed code was very fast to provide results and allowed me to get a solid understanding of how the website should function with working code that provides full functionality.
+The lab code gives multiple ArithmeticErrors when the assignment 2 solution code is added to it, due to bad arguments in the arithmetic expressions.

 ### Java